NOTE ROOM CHANGE:Leidy

 Instructions for installing OCaml and OcaIDE on your computer can be found

-Registration for CIS 120 in Fall 2014 is currently closed.
-If you are currently unable
+Registration for CIS 120 in Spring 2015 is currently closed.
+If you are tried to pre-register

 CIS 120 teaches programming concepts in two different languages: OCaml

 and Java, spending approximately equal time on how to design programs

 in each language.
 Students are encouraged to use the Eclipse